Hope and determination in the face of drought

 To know that these communities are least responsible for this climate crisis yet are the most affected is heartbreaking.
 To know that they have suffered loss time and time again and will continue to suffer loss is crippling.

-The people of Wajir may have been dealt a serious blow, but like brave warriors, they have stood their ground and forged ahead with renewed hope and determination.
+The people of Wajir may have been dealt a serious blow, but they have stood their ground and forged ahead with renewed hope and determination.